-HUNTER UNDER SADDLE HORSE-JR- Exhibitors must be between the ages of 9 - 13 years-old as of January 1 of the current year are eligible (see General Rules #10).
-Registered and grade mares and geldings over 14.2 hands.
+HUNTER UNDER SADDLE-JR- Exhibitors must be between the ages of 9 - 13 years-old as of January 1 of the current year are eligible (see General Rules #10).
+This class is for horses and ponies.
 Class judged on the horse's manners and performance at the walk, trot and canter both ways of the ring.
 Judges may limit the number of horses required to canter at the same time, at their discretion.
 It is recommended that no more than 10 horses are asked to canter at the same time.
 Light contact with the horse's mouth is required.
 Horses should be obedient, alert, and responsive and move freely.
 They should not be eliminated for slight errors.
 Judges may ask horses to hand gallop collectively one way of the ring.
 No more than 8 horses will be asked to gallop at a time.
 Horses should back easily and stand quietly.
 Judges may reverse horses at the walk and trot only, and may ask for extension of the trot.
 Judges may ask for additional work and may use conformation in cases of extremely close performances.

-HUNTER UNDER SADDLE HORSE-SR- Exhibitors must be between the ages of 13 - 18 years-old as of January 1 of the current year.
+HUNTER UNDER SADDLE-SR- Exhibitors must be between the ages of 13 - 18 yearsold as of January 1 of the current year.
 (See General Rules #10).
-Registered and grade mares and geldings over 14.2 hands.
+This class is for horses and ponies.
 See Hunter Under Saddle Horse-JR for judging criteria.
 Judges may ask for additional work and may use conformation in cases of extremely close performances.